tl;dr (summary) for version 8.51:

 See also: java7.msi

-Oracle does not directly offer an MSI-file for download (except for customers who pay for a support contract).
+Oracle does not directly offer an MSI-file for download.
 However the EXE installer is internally based on an MSI file, so it is available.

 The MSI-file cannot simply be extracted from the setup program with an archiving tool like 7zip, but you can get it with a trick, see below.

-Warning: Oracle warns that you should not use this method.
-They write that they cannot guarantee that Java will work correctly if installed like this, and they warn that they may change the install method in future versions to make this method fail.
+Warning: Oracle removed the description from their web page how to extract the msi-file, and they warn to not use this method any more.
+They write that they cannot guarantee that Java will work correctly if installed like this, and that they may change the install method in future versions to make this method not work any more at all.
 Then you must instead run the exe installer with a settings file, to make it run silent and set the required parameters.

 Use the offline installer, not the normal installer.
 This has the added benefit that it doesn't include the Ask-toolbar.

 The easiest method is to use these list of direct download links.

 If that page does not yet list the latest version, go to java.com, but ignore the big download buttons.
 Instead click in the header on download, and on the next page on 'all java downloads'.
 The english version of that page is here, the german one here.

 Run the downloaded installer, and wait until it displays the first dialog.
 Only answer questions from Windows when it wants confirmation to run the installer, but don't click on any button that the installer shows.
 Instead look into this directory